A home equity line of credit (HELOC) is a revolving line of credit that is guaranteed by your home’s equity, and you can borrow from it as needed.

-Most HELOCs have variable rates, meaning your interest rate can rise and fall based on market conditions.
-However, more and more banks have begun offering fixed-rate HELOC options, where you can lock in some or all of your HELOC balance at a fixed rate and potentially save money.
+Most HELOCs have variable interest rates, meaning the rate on the balance you owe can rise and fall based on market conditions.
+However, more and more banks have begun offering fixed-rate HELOC options, where you can lock in an interest rate and potentially save money.

 What is a fixed-rate HELOC?

 A fixed-rate HELOC is considered a hybrid of a home equity loan and a HELOC.
 It allows you to lock in a portion or all of your balance at a fixed interest rate, protecting you against market fluctuations that impact rates.

 How it works

 With a fixed-rate HELOC, you can withdraw as much or as little of your credit line as needed, and you’re able to convert part or all of that balance to the fixed interest rate.